a2-4am/4cade/README.md

 (Those tools will need to be added to your command-line PATH.)

-Then open a `CMD.EXE` window and type
+Now you're ready to build Total Replay.
+Open `CMD.EXE` and enter the following:

 ```
 C:\> cd 4cade